-This leads to an interesting juxtaposition between the runes where the Empress Tarot card would correspond more with the ‘masculine’ Uruz rune and the civilised Emperor Tarot card would correspond more with the ‘feminine’ Fehu rune.
-So which gender is more civilised and which is wilder?
+This leads to an interesting juxtaposition between the runes where the Empress Tarot card is seen by some to correspond more with the ‘masculine’ Uruz rune.
+They see the Emperor Tarot card as corresponding more with the ‘feminine’ Fehu rune.
+My personal preference is to associate Uruz with The Emperor but there are no hard and fast rules.
+Always go with what’s right for you.

 Of course, Norse mythology puts the Sol-Luna gender division on its head as well, with Sunna being the Goddess of the Sun and Måni being the God of the Moon.
-Personally, I think it is healthy to gender swap primal forces to see how each of them contain the seed of the other and neither is fully one or the other.
+Personally, I think it is healthy to gender-swap primal forces to learn how each of them contains the seed of the other and neither is fully one or the other.
+At the Source level, there can, of course, be no division.

 Uruz can bring a new opportunity… but watch out!
-With Uruz, the opportunity may very well be disguised as misfortune – In this sense, there is a similarity with The Tower which also happens to be a card of (brute) masculine force/sexuality.
-The parallels with the Strength Tarot card should be fairly obvious.
+With Uruz, the opportunity may very well be disguised as misfortune – In this sense, there is a similarity with The Tower (Mars) which also happens to be a card of (brute) masculine force/sexuality.
+The straight-up Tarot correspondence for Uruz is The Emperor (Aries, ruled by Mars).

-Uruz can be a rune of healing, especially if it shows up in the upright position after a long period of illness when it is likely to provide a surge of life force energy.
-Uruz is associated with Thor, God of Thunder and protector of Asgård.
-You can read about the Uruz rune, its reversed meaning and correspondences more in-depth HERE.
+Uruz can be a rune of healing, especially if it shows up in the upright position after a long period of illness when it is likely to provide a surge of life-force energy.
+Uruz is associated with Thor, the God of Thunder, and protector of Asgård.
+You can read more about the healing properties of the Uruz rune HERE.

 The aurochs is proud and has great horns;

-it is a very savage beast and fights with its horns;
+it is a very fierce beast and fights with its horns;

 a great ranger of the moors, it is a creature of mettle.